kilianc/rtail/README.md

     $ make dev

-That builds the assets, starts `rtail-server`, and feeds it three live demo streams, then serves the webapp on <http://localhost:8888/app>.
-Stylesheets recompile on save; reload the browser to pick them up. `Ctrl-C` stops everything.
+That builds the assets, starts `rtail-server`, feeds it three live demo streams, and serves the webapp.
+It prints the URL — `make url` prints it again.
+Stylesheets recompile on save; reload the browser to pick them up.
+`Ctrl-C` stops everything.

 The first run also builds the toolchain image and installs dependencies, so it takes a minute; subsequent runs start immediately.

+To leave it running in the background instead:

+    $ make up         # start detached, wait for it, print the URL
+    $ make logs       # tail it
+    $ make down       # stop it

 Other targets: